ObeoNetwork/M2Doc/ref-doc/nightly/index.md

 ## Providing new services

-You can extends M2Doc by adding services to your templates using the [template editor](index.html#template-editor).
+You can extends M2Doc by adding services to your templates using the [Template properties wizard](index.html#template-properties-wizard) or the [template editor](index.html#template-editor).
 A service is a simple Java method with at least one parameter and a return value.

 ### Service class